Don Siegel: Career

-He had a long collaboration with composer Lalo Schifrin, who scored five of his films: Coogan's Bluff, The Beguiled, Dirty Harry, Charley Varrick, and Telefon.
+Siegel had a long collaboration with composer Lalo Schifrin, who scored five of his films: Coogan's Bluff, The Beguiled, Dirty Harry, Charley Varrick, and Telefon.
 Schifrin composed and recorded what would have been his sixth score for Siegel on Jinxed!
 (1982), but it was rejected by the studio despite Siegel's objections.
-This was one of several fights Siegel had on this, his last film.
+This conflict was one of several fights Siegel had on his last film.

 Siegel was also important to the career of director Sam Peckinpah.
 In 1954, Peckinpah was hired as a dialogue coach for Riot in Cell Block 11.
 His job entailed acting as an assistant to the director, Siegel.
 The film was shot on location at Folsom Prison.
 Siegel's location work and his use of actual prisoners as extras in the film made a lasting impression on Peckinpah.
 He worked as a dialogue coach on four additional Siegel films: Private Hell 36 (1954), An Annapolis Story (1955), Invasion of the Body Snatchers (1956), and Crime in the Streets (1956).
-25 years later, Peckinpah was all but banished from the industry due to his troubled film productions.
+Twenty-five years later, Peckinpah was all but banished from the industry due to his troubled film productions.
 Siegel gave the director a chance to return to filmmaking.
-He asked Peckinpah if he would be interested in directing 12 days of second unit work on Jinxed!.
+He asked Peckinpah if he would be interested in directing 12 days of second unit on Siegel's Jinxed! film.
 Peckinpah immediately accepted, and his earnest collaboration with his longtime friend was noted within the industry.
 While Peckinpah's work was uncredited, it led to his hiring as the director of his final film The Osterman Weekend (1983).

 Cameos

-He has a cameo role as a bartender in Eastwood's Play Misty for Me, and in Dirty Harry.
-In Philip Kaufman's 1978 Invasion of the Body Snatchers, a remake of Siegel's own 1956 film, he appears as a taxi driver.
+Siegel had a small role as a bartender in Eastwood's Play Misty for Me, and in Dirty Harry.
+In Philip Kaufman's 1978 Invasion of the Body Snatchers, a remake of Siegel's 1956 film, he appears as a taxi driver.
 In Charley Varrick starring Walter Matthau (a film slated for Eastwood, but ultimately turned down by the actor), he has a cameo as a ping-pong player.
 He also appears in the 1985 John Landis film Into the Night.
+Siegel also has a small role in The Killers.

 Personal life and death

-From 1948 to 1953, he was married to actress Viveca Lindfors, with whom he had a son, Kristoffer Tabori.
-He married Doe Avedon in 1957.
-They adopted four children, and divorced in 1975.
-He married Carol Rydall, former secretary to Clint Eastwood.
-They remained together until he died at the age of 78 from cancer in Nipomo, California.
-He is buried near Highway 1 in the coastal Cayucos-Morro Bay District Cemetery.
-Siegel was an atheist.
+Siegel and actress Viveca Lindfors were married from 1948 to 1953.
+They had a son, Kristoffer Tabori.
+Siegel married Doe Avedon in 1957.
+They adopted four children and then divorced in 1975.

+Siegel married Carol Rydall, a former secretary to Clint Eastwood.
+Siegel and Rydall remained together until he died at age 78 from cancer in Nipomo, California.
+Siegel is buried near Highway 1 in the coastal Cayucos-Morro Bay District Cemetery.
+He was an atheist.